 It’s a big deal because it’s making a public statement of their belief.
 Confirmands (what we call those being confirmed) have taken two years of classes to prepare for this special worship service where they will be “confirmed.”

 In these classes, they have studied what it means to be a Christian, a United Methodist, and a member of the First United Methodist Church.
 They started these classes as 7th graders and those who are now 8th graders may be confirmed—if they are ready.

 Why wouldn’t they be ready?

-First off, they need to have attended these classes, and worshipped, and done service projects, and gone on retreats (see the full requirements) but also, they need to be personally ready to take this step on their faith journey to say “Yes” to their faith in God.
+First off, they need to have attended Confirmation classes, and worshipped, and done service projects, and gone on retreats (see the expectations) but also, they need to be personally ready to take this step on their faith journey to say “Yes” to their faith in God.
 It’s a big decision.